 Outpatient emergency department consultations at private hospitals experienced a "worried well" spike in early March, though to a lesser degree than observed for general practitioner providers.
 Since the initiation of lockdown measures in late March, respiratory visits in children (<5 years, 5-19 years) have remained substantially below baseline numbers expected in the absence of COVID-19.
 In adults (20-49 years, ≥50 years), respiratory consultations increased after the transition to Alert Level 3 but then declined sharply to levels similar to those before the national lockdown.
 Respiratory consultations in Western Cape, Eastern Cape, Gauteng, and KwaZulu-Natal also increased during Level 3 but then declined.
-Since the last weeks of 2020 there has been a sharp increase in the Eastern Cape, Gauteng, KwaZulu-Natal and the Western Cape, exceeding levels in the first wave in Western Cape and KawZulu-Natal and among adults (20-49 years, ≥50 years).
+Since the last weeks of 2020 there has been an increase in the Eastern Cape, Gauteng, KwaZulu-Natal and the Western Cape, exceeding levels in the first wave in Western Cape and KawZulu-Natal and among adults (20-49 years, ≥50 years), with levels declining over the past few weeks.